 Reinforcement learning with musculoskeletal models

-Welcome to AI for Prosthetics challenge, one of the official challenges in the NIPS 2018 Competition Track.
+Welcome to AI for Prosthetics challenge, one of the official challenges in the NeurIPS 2018 Competition Track.
 In this competition, you are tasked with developing a controller to enable a physiologically-based human model with a prosthetic leg to walk and run.
-You are provided with a human musculoskeletal model, a physics-based simulation environment where you can synthesize physically and physiologically accurate motion, and datasets of normal gait kinematics.
-You are scored based on how well your agent adapts to requested velocity vector changing in real time.
+You are provided with a human musculoskeletal model, a physics-based simulation environment OpenSim where you can synthesize physically and physiologically accurate motion, and datasets of normal gait kinematics.
+You are scored based on how well your agent adapts to the requested velocity vector changing in real time.

 Follow the instructions on our github repo to get started!